PatrickErickson4/FullyModularNumpyArtificialNeuralNetwork/README.md

       - **adjustBatches**: manually adjust batch sizes for entire neural network.

 **NOTE:** Features are subject to change, as this is a work in progress.
 Dropout and ease of use updates will be posted here.

+## Dataset
+---
+The dataset can be found [here](https://www.kaggle.com/datasets/marshuu/breast-cancer).